Vendors Lead Times

 Internal Vendor Lead Time

-Based on the data defined in BP Master Data, a set of rules for Internal Vendor Lead Time is composed.
+Based on the data defined in BP (Business Partner) Master Data, a set of rules is established for Internal Vendor Lead Time.

-Rules are available from the Item Selection tab column Custom Vendor Internal Lead Time.
-There, you can modify Internal Lead Time values.
-Edited values are obligatory for the current scenario.
+These rules can be accessed in the Item Selection tab under the Custom Vendor Internal Lead Time column.
+Here, you can modify Internal Lead Time values as needed.
+Any edited values are mandatory for the current scenario.